yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/c/ysql.md

 The tutorial assumes that you have:

 - installed YugabyteDB and created a universe.
-If not, follow the steps in the [Quick Start guide](../../../quick-start/explore-ysql).
+If not, follow the steps in [Quick start](../../../../quick-start/).
 - have a 32-bit (x86) or 64-bit (x64) architecture machine.
 - have gcc 4.1.2 or later, clang 3.4 or later installed.